 Breath testing machines are not flawless.
 Serious problems exist with these machines and the results are not always accurate or reliable.
 Joslyn Law Firm will examine how the test was conducted, the testing machine and whatever else necessary to achieve a positive outcome for you.

-Call (614) 300 - 3025 to schedule your confidential consultation.
+Call to schedule a confidential consultation.
 We defend clients of OVI in counties across central Ohio including Pickaway County, Fairfield County, Licking County and more.